Secure CheckoutPersonal information is secured with SSL technology.

 - Spans two volumes, Radiation Physics and Detectors and Radioanalytical Applications

-- Includes new chapters on the analysis of environmental radionuclides
+- Includes a new chapter on the analysis of environmental radionuclides

-- Provides the latest advances in high-resolution beta imaging techniques, analytical techniques in nuclear forensics and nuclear safeguards
+- Provides the latest advances in the applications of liquid and solid scintillation analysis, alpha- and gamma spectrometry, mass spectrometric analysis, Cherenkov counting, flow-cell radionuclide analysis, radionuclide standardization, aerosol analysis, high-resolution beta imaging techniques, analytical techniques in nuclear forensics, and nuclear safeguards

 - Provides an extensive table of the radiation characteristics of most radionuclides of interest for the radioanalytical chemist